NorfairKing/smos/smos-docs-site/content/pages/smos-scheduler.markdown

 Run `smos-scheduler check` to make sure everything is ready for the template to be scheduled correctly.
+Run `smos-scheduler next` to see when your items will next be activated.

 Then run `smos-scheduler schedule` periodically.
 Once per hour or once per day should be enough but make sure to automate it.